Generic selectors

 What are football ultras?

-The term ‘football ultras' refers to a group of fans that are the most vocal and passionate within a wider fanbase.
-The term originated in Italy but is now used around the globe to describe fans who are renowned for generating atmospheres inside stadiums, choreographing displays and banners, and organising marches.
+The term ‘football ultras' refers to a group of fans who are the most vocal and passionate within a wider fanbase.
+The term originated in Italy but is now used worldwide to describe fans who are renowned for generating the best stadium atmospheres.

 Unfortunately, the term ultras is also associated with fans who like to get involved in violence against rival fans.
 Ultra groups in certain countries have also been embroiled in racist incidents where chants and demonstrations against certain players have been orchestrated.